 The history of Darjeeling and its inhabitants as a part of the Kingdom of Sikkim under the Namgyal rulers changed its course the moment the British took over this tract of territory in 1835.
 After our independence from the British, when Darjeeling was lumped with West Bengal in 1954, the identity and freedom were stripped officially obliterating the connection of the Darjeeling hills with the Kingdom.

-When the Sikkim Kingdom was finally merged with India as its 22nd State in 1975, the political faith was forever sealed making it look like “bhir-ko-chindo, na-udo-na-ubo”.
-This is why, today, despite a “naang ra masu jasto” historico-cultural ties with Sikkim as described by Dr. Sonam Wangyal, both these places grew up different, distinct and unique – in every context.
-The dreams and aspirations, the issues that the Darjeeling hills struggle with, the value system and in general the entire worldview per say.
+When the Sikkim Kingdom was finally merged with India as its 22nd state in 1975, the political faith was forever sealed making it look like “bhir-ko-chindo, na-udo-na-ubo”.
+This is why, today, despite a “naang ra masu jasto” historico-cultural ties with Sikkim as described by Dr Sonam Wangyal, both these places grew up different, distinct and unique – in every context.
+The dreams and aspirations, the issues that the Darjeeling hills struggle with, the value system and in general the entire worldview per se.
 Both are similar but not the same.
-And this is why a merger or unification will not work in todays context as “much water has indeed flown down the Teesta”.
+And this is why a merger or unification will not work in today’s context as “much water has indeed flown down the Teesta”.

-Even if I assume for a moment, that this could be just a transitionary procedural move for the long term fulfillment of our demand, then this does not mean anything for our cries for mato and the sacrifices our loved ones made for this mato.
+Even if I assume for a moment, that this could be just a transitionary procedural move for the long term fulfilment of our demand, then this does not mean anything for our cries for mato and the sacrifices our loved ones made for this mato.
 I recall the popular saying – party bhanda, jati thulo; jati bhanda, mato thulo.
-Today as we are split up into numerous jatis under various development boards and where our local political parties have been hijacked by the state and central machinery, an ill-conceived, poorly thought of idea like merger or unification of Sikkim-Darjeeling somehow obliterates the very struggle for this mato.
-We are so reduced to oscillating between party and jati that mato, that gives us our existential identity, takes a back seat.
+Today as we are split up into numerous jatis under various development boards and where our local political parties have been hijacked by the state and central machinery, an ill-conceived, poorly thought idea like a merger or unification of Sikkim-Darjeeling somehow obliterates the very struggle for this mato.
+We are so reduced to oscillating between party and jati that mato, that our existential identity takes a back seat.

 By Rinchu D. Dukpa.
 Dukpa is an Independent Researcher / Gorkha Ideologue.
 She can be reached via her email email@example.com.